Top AI Consulting Firms and Companies in 2026: Big Four vs Boutique vs Solo

 Read web pages one paragraph at a time in a distraction-free dark overlay.
 Keyboard controls, auto-advance, adjustable font size.

-For a buyer-side guide on vetting any consultant once you have the right tier in mind, see our How to Hire an AI Consultant guide.
+For a deeper look at engagement structure and pricing, see our How to Hire an AI Consultant guide.

 AI Consulting Companies in the USA

-Most large firms have US offices.
-The mid-market and boutique tiers tend to cluster in three regions: New York and Boston for finance and life sciences work, San Francisco and Seattle for tech-native engagements, and Los Angeles for media, ecommerce, and small business work.
+The largest firms have offices in every major US metro.
+The mid-market and boutique tiers cluster regionally.
+New York and Boston for finance and life sciences.
+San Francisco and Seattle for tech-native engagements.
+Los Angeles for media, ecommerce, and small business work.

 For LA-area buyers specifically, bushe.co AI consulting covers Greater Los Angeles, Orange County, and the Inland Empire.
-Industry pages include restaurants, real estate, law firms, healthcare, ecommerce, and construction.
+We work in person with clients across Beverly Hills, Santa Monica, Pasadena, Long Beach, Newport Beach, Irvine, and the broader Southern California region.

 Top 10 AI Consulting Companies